thiagoferreiraw/books/README.md

 **Consider the Fork: A History of How We Cook and Eat (Bee Wilson)**: Interesting book about how kitchen utensils changed over time and how that might have shaped history.

 **Clean Coder, The: A Code of Conduct for Professional Programmers (Bob Martin)**: I read this one early in my career and it was one of the best things I could've done for myself.
 This book showed me what professionalism looks like, specially in the tech industry.
 I was able to avoid a lot of pain in the following years thanks to this book.

+**The Posthumous Memoirs of Brás Cubas (Machado de Assis)**: This one is in my top 2 of all time.
+A masterpiece written by a Brazilian author in the nineteenth century, this book has a very interesting format: the storyteller is already dead and he's telling the story about his life.
+This condition makes him very ironic and unpretentious because... well, he's already dead.
+The language is beaufitul to read and the flow of the book is also something that impressed me a lot.